All the Answers

 Do you need volunteers?

-We are recruiting for some very specific volunteer positions right now, specifically two photographers/videographers, a trained EMT to be on call, and an individual to be responsible for “tech support” throughout the weekend.
+We typically recruit for very specific volunteer positions, such as photographers/videographers.
 Depending on the role, you may be eligible for free or heavily discounted registration.
-Some volunteers require arriving the night prior to Camp (Thursday, April 20).
+Some volunteers are required to arrive the night prior to Camp (Thursday, April 19).
 If interested, email us at firstname.lastname@example.org

 and let us know what you might be able to bring to the party!